psatler/eColeta-Node-React-ReactNative/web/README.md

 1. Go to [leaflet quickstart](https://leafletjs.com/examples/quick-start/) and copy the import of CSS
 2. Go to React Leaft to follow one of [its examples](https://react-leaflet.js.org/docs/en/examples)

+We're also getting the user's initial position on load.
+This requires that the user grants its location permission.

 To get the cities and states, the API from [IBGE](https://servicodados.ibge.gov.br/api/docs/localidades?versao=1) was used.

 ### Dependencies